pcubillos/pyratbay/docs/index.rst

 =======

 Please reference this paper if you found ``Pyrat Bay`` useful for your research:
-  `Cubillos & Blecic (2019): An Homogeneous Retrieval Analysis of Exoplanet Transmission Spectra I: The Pyrat-Bay Framework <TBD>`_, in prep.
+  `Cubillos & Blecic (2020): The Pyrat Bay Framework for Exoplanet Atmospheric Modeling: A Population Study of Hubble/WFC3 Transmission Spectra <TBD>`_, submitted.

 We welcome your feedback, but do not necessarily guarantee support.
 Please send feedback or inquiries to: